 - a.
 FI and CVVs Review Process The State agency must have in place a process for reviewing all, or a representative sample of, FIs and CVVs submitted by vendors for redemption.
 For EBT systems, this would be a daily automated reconciliation process with follow-up procedures to resolve any discrepancies identified.
 The review is done on an aggregate basis rather than on a vendor or farmer basis.
 Because of the wide disparity in the number of FIs and CVVs processed by State agencies, there are no criteria for determining what constitutes a representative sample, other than that it must be a representative sample of FIs and CVVs submitted (7 CFR section 246.12(k)(1)).
-At a minimum, this process must be able to detect: - (1) Redeemed monetary amounts that exceed the maximum monetary purchase amounts established by the State agency for each type of FI and CVV. - (a) For FIs, this includes checking for amounts exceeding maximum amounts based on peer groups, above-50-percent status, not-to-exceed amounts printed on the FIs, and thresholds used to indicate possible overcharging (a sanctionable violation that involves charging WIC customers more than non-WIC customers for the same food items).
+At a minimum, this process must be able to detect: - (1) Redeemed monetary amounts that exceed the maximum monetary purchase amounts established by the State agency for each type of FI and CVV. - (a) For FIs, this includes checking for amounts exceeding maximum amounts based on peer groups, above-50-percent status, not-toexceed amounts printed on the FIs, and thresholds used to indicate possible overcharging (a sanctionable violation that involves charging WIC customers more than non-WIC customers for the same food items).
 In EBT systems, the not-to-exceed edits are performed during daily processing of each purchase submitted for payment by authorized retail vendors. - (b) For CVVs, this includes checking thresholds used to indicate possible overcharging.
-In an EBT system, a CVV purchase that exceeds the EBT benefit balance for CVV purchases has one of three possible outcomes: (i) it is denied; (ii) the WIC customer is allowed to pay the portion not covered by EBT benefits, using another medium of exchange; or (iii) the number of purchased fruits and vegetables is reduced to bring the price within the available EBT benefit balance (7 CFR section 246.12(h)(3)(x)). - (2) Other errors, including purchase price missing; participant, parent/caretaker, or proxy signature missing; vendor identification missing; FIs and CVVs transacted or redeemed after the specified time period; and altered purchase price.
+In an EBT system, a CVV purchase that exceeds the EBT benefit balance for CVV purchases has one of three possible outcomes: (i) it is denied; (ii) the WIC customer is allowed to pay the portion not covered by EBT benefits, using another medium of exchange; or (iii) the number of purchased fruits and vegetables is reduced to bring the price within the available EBT benefit balance (7 CFR section 246.12(h)(3)(x)).

-- (3) Questionable FIs and CVVs which, while they may not clearly contain errors, nevertheless require follow-up to determine if an error has occurred. - b.
+- (2) Other errors, including purchase price missing; participant, parent/caretaker, or proxy signature missing; vendor identification missing; FIs and CVVs transacted or redeemed after the specified time period; and altered purchase price.
+EBT system errors generated by faulty vendor or system provider software must be identified, tracked, and resolved by the State agency or its contractor, as applicable. - (3) Questionable FIs and CVVs which, while they may not clearly contain errors, nevertheless require follow-up to determine if an error has occurred. - b.
 Follow-up on Erroneous or Questionable FIs and CVVs The State agency must follow up on FIs containing errors and other questionable FIs and CVVs detected through this process within 120 days following detection.
 Regulations at 7 CFR sections 246.12(k)(2) through (k)(5) describe appropriate follow-up actions (7 CFR section 246.12(k)).

-Audit Objective - Determine whether the State agency's system for reviewing FIs and CVVs detects and follows up on erroneous or questionable FIs and CVVs.
+Audit Objectives - Determine whether the State agency's system and procedures for reviewing FIs and CVVs detects and follows up on erroneous or questionable FIs and CVVs.